gtl-gaurang/go-todo-api/README.md

 ### TASK REST APIS IN GO LANG
-- Go application environment built using the go mod
+- Go application environment built using the go mod (go mod init todo-api)
 - .env used for environment configuration
 - Task can be created by /api/v1/task
 - Task can be updated by /api/v1/task/:id